-The Dan L. Duncan Cancer Center at Baylor College of Medicine
+The Dan L. Duncan Comprehensive Cancer Center at Baylor College of Medicine

-Harold C. Simmons Cancer Center at UT Southwestern Medical Center
+Harold C. Simmons Comprehensive Cancer Center at UT Southwestern Medical Center

 The University of Texas MD Anderson Cancer Center

-The following University of Texas state hospitals may offer programs for low income, uninsured Texas residents.
+The following University of Texas state hospitals may offer financial assistance programs for low income, uninsured Texas residents.
 Please call to find out if you qualify:

 The University of Texas Medical Branch at Galveston

-If you are a U. S. military veteran, you may be able to be seen at a VA (Veterans Affairs) clinic.
+If you are a veteran, you may be able to be seen at a Veterans Affairs (VA) clinic.
 To find out more about veterans' benefits, go to https://www.va.gov/health-care/.
 For more information, contact the Department of Veterans Affairs at the number below:

 You may be able to find local facilities in or around your county that may possibly be able to screen or treat a low-income or uninsured cancer patient.
-If you are looking for help or information on services or programs in your area, please dial 2-1-1 or click on the link https://www.211texas.org/211/search.do and type in cancer detection in the Service You Need box and the county where you live in the or County box.
+If you are looking for help or information on services or programs in your area, please dial 2-1-1 or click on the link https://www.211texas.org/ and type in cancer detection in the enter search term box and the zip code where you live in the enter zip code box.